vsc-eco/vsc_nft_mgmt/readme.md

 {
-  "id": "42", // mandatory: NFT ID (string-form ID used in state keys) "col": "123", // mandatory: destination collection ID (can be same as current) "owner": "hive:tibfox" // mandatory: destination owner address }
+  "id": "42", // mandatory: NFT ID (string-form ID used in state keys) "col": "123", // mandatory: destination collection ID (can be same as current) "owner": "hive:someone" // mandatory: destination owner address }
 ```

 ### Queries
 The following exported functions return json and are meant to be used by other contracts like the market contract for example.
-Reading data from a contract state outside of the smart contract environment is more cost-effective and faster by utilizing the vsc API and a future indexer.
+Reading data from a contract state outside of the smart contract environment is more cost-effective and faster by utilizing the vsc API and a future indexers.
-For that reason there are only sing-object getters defined.
+For that reason there are only single-object getters defined.

 #### Collections